provizio/provizio_examples/README.md

 Welcome to the Provizio examples repository!
 This collection showcases practical applications and detailed walkthroughs for integrating Provizio radars and librairies into various real-world projects.

 ## Python dependencies
-If you are about to use the python examples, please install first the dependicies using
+If you are about to use the python examples, please install first the dependencies using
 ```bash
 pip install -r requirements.txt
 ```